lwizchz/vince/README.md

 ## Usage

-Be sure to run the program in release mode since development mode has poor performance.
-Also memory will start to balloon since the output buffers won't be consumed quickly enough.
+It is recommended to run in release mode but it's no longer required.

 ```
 $ cargo run --release racks/rack0.toml